 Please include your full name so we can correctly attribute your payment.

-Please make cheques payable to: Kineton and District Local History Group, and send or deliver to:
+Kineton and District Local History Group, and send or delivered to:

 Alec Hitchman, The Hills Farm, Pillerton Hersey, WARKS, CV35 0QQ